When you’re trying out CBD oil for the first time, it’s completely normal to feel a bit nervous.

 These effects aren’t debilitating, but they might cause some discomfort.

 The list of side effects gets longer when you start to take CBD in higher concentrations:

 - Increased liver enzymes (a characteristic of liver inflammation)

-CBD can also cause a dangerous interaction with prescribed medications.
-This is probably the biggest danger when taking CBD, as it could allow more of some drugs to enter your blood.
+Taking CBD can also cause a dangerous interaction with prescribed medications.
+This is probably the biggest danger when taking CBD, as it can make medications work better, thereby amplifying any side effects associated with the meds.

 Potential Hazards from Low-Quality CBD

-Low-quality CBD products that are improperly labeled could contain:
+Low-quality CBD oil products that are improperly labeled could contain:

 - Synthetic cannabinoids (which can be addictive and deadly)

 - Contaminants like mold or bacteria

 - Illegal levels of THC (a percentage of over 0.3 THC)